-For the first time in more than 20 years, Democrats now control both houses of the Virginia State legislature as well as all the statewide offices.
+It’s important to note that political landscapes can change rapidly, and my information is not up-to-date beyond January 2022.
+For instance previously, for the first time in more than 20 years, Democrats controlled both houses of the Virginia State legislature as well as all the statewide offices.
 In an interesting shift, media pundits and news outlets are now crediting demographic changes as one of the deciding factors in the Democrats electoral landslide.
 In the past, both parties have shied away from openly discussing the potential impact of immigration on elections.

 QUOTE: “Demography is destiny in the long run.
 (Republicans) used to carry California for decades… these old ways of winning can’t last more than one or two more elections…” (Pat Buchanan)

 Demographics are important in politics for several reasons: